WordPress.com Business Plan Review – What You Get And Is It Worth It?

 The WordPress.com and WordPress.org connection doesn’t guarantee a high-end service, though.
 So, to help establish what type of service customers do get access to, the speed tests, uptime monitoring and load handling results later on in this review will reveal what the actual situation is.

-As these lack of storage and bandwidth limits are pretty rare, especially when it comes to managed WordPress hosting, this makes the WordPress.com Business plan an attractive option if you want to host large files or receive lots of traffic to your website — especially in this price range.
+The 200 GB storage space is generous too, making the WordPress.com Business plan an attractive option if you want to host large files or receive lots of traffic to your website — especially in this price range.

 The WordPress.com plans now also have improved support for hosting podcasts, so, if you’re thinking about starting your own show, this is another reason to consider this host for your website.
 Video hosting is also well accommodated, thanks to the VideoPress player and support on the Business plan.